- Search The Registry

-This century, the name Tiger Woods is a recognizable as the president of the United States and rightfully so.
+The 20th and 21st century, the name Tiger Woods is a recognizable as the president of the United States and rightfully so.
 He is today’s main man of golf worldwide and he’s Black.
-Yet nearly 150 years ago, in the late 1800’s after the Civil War, Black golfers played the game and played it very well.
-Under the racist policy of America’s lynching, financial oppression, and other acts of hatred, Black men carried their golf game on.
+Yet nearly 150 years ago, in the late 1800’s after the American Civil War, Black golfers played the game very well.
+Under the Jim Crow policy of America’s lynching, financial oppression, and other acts of hatred, Black men carried their golf game on.
 Some like Charlie Sifford and Lee Elder went on to stellar careers and became well known.
 But many others such as Teddy Rhodes, James Black, Bill Spiller, Nathaniel Starks, and Joe Roach never got that opportunity.

 In those days, the Professional Golf Association of America (PGA) fought hard and until 1961, successfully maintained its all-white status.
 Black golfers (then) created their own organization of touring professionals even if it meant playing in less than comparable settings.
 Tampa, Florida was one stop on their tour; Miami was another.
 The Miami competition, called the North-South Tournament, was played in Miami Springs and was considered one of the best organized on the circuit.